mouseless/baked/unreleased.md

   - **Actions as Buttons**: to render non-`GET` actions as buttons
   - **Actions are Contents**: to render `GET` actions as contents
   - **Data Table defaults**: to set defaults for all `DataTable` components
+  - **Description Property**: to configure description properties to allow them occuply more space in UI
+  - **Properties as Fieldset**: to render properties of an object in a fieldset

 ## Breaking Changes